 enabled by photonics.

-Next Workshop: Fall 2016 in the northeastern U.S. Date and location TBD
+Next Workshop: Date and location TBD

 Short webinars offer appropriate, flexible, access to experts through well-prepared video presentations.
 Many webinars, hosted by photonics trade magazines, professional societies and NSF-sponsored grantees are free.
 Webinars on important topics that are not readily available are developed and produced by the national and regional photonics centers (OP-TEC, LASER-TEC, and MPEC).